reyqune/Baldur-s-Gate-3-Enhanced-Edition/README.md

 >[!WARNING]
 >
+>- Basic reading ability is needed to fully enjoy this game.
 >- An SSD is **required** to the play the mod list.
 >- Only Windows 10 or 11 operating systems are supported.
 Windows LTSC, special variants, lightened editions or any other modified variant **WILL NOT WORK.** Linux installations may work, but aren't supported.
 MacOS is just fully unsupported.